Hinglish: Colonial era

+Contemporary era

 In recent years, due to an increase in literacy and connectivity, the interchange of languages has reached new heights, especially due to increasing online immersion.
 English is the most widely used language on the internet, and this is a further impetus to the use of Hinglish online by native Hindi speakers, especially among the youth.
 Google's Gboard mobile keyboard app gives an option of Hinglish as a typing language where one can type a Hindi sentence in the Roman script and suggestions will be Hindi words but in the Roman script.
-In 2021, Google rolled out supported for Romanized Hindi on its search engine and on the Google Pay app.
+In 2021, Google rolled out support for Romanized Hindi on its search engine and on the Google Pay app.
 Phrases such as "Naya Payment" for "New Payment" and "Transaction History Dekhein" for "See Transaction History" are used.

 While Hinglish has arisen from the presence of English in India, it is not merely Hindi and English spoken side by side, but a language type in itself, like all linguistic fusions.
 Aside from the borrowing of vocabulary, there is the phenomenon of switching between languages, called code-switching and code-mixing, direct translations, adapting certain words, and infusing the flavours of each language into each other.

 The Indian English variety, or simply Hinglish, is the Indian adaption of English in a very endocentric manner, which is why it is popular among the youth.
 Like other dynamic language mixes, Hinglish is now thought to 'have a life of its own'.

 Hinglish used to be limited to informal contexts and ads, but it is now also used in university classrooms.

 Computational analysis

-With its widespread use in social media such as blogs, Facebook and Twitter, the analysis of Hinglish using computers has become important in a number of natural language processing applications like machine translation (MT) and speech-to-speech translation.
+With its widespread use in social media such as blogs, Facebook and X (formerly Twitter), the analysis of Hinglish using computers has become important in a number of natural language processing applications like machine translation (MT) and speech-to-speech translation.

-Dictionary

-A dictionary using the term Hinglish in its title has been published.
-It describes words from Indian languages that are commonly used in urban Britain.